jackransomlovell/azure-acquire/README.md

 ```

 ## Step 2: Install `build-essential` and `ffmpeg`
 `build-essential` and `ffmpeg` are used to compile and write videos in the `azure_acquire` package.
-You can skip this step is `build-essential` and `ffmpeg` are already installed.
+You can skip this step if `build-essential` and `ffmpeg` are already installed.
 When in doubt, install them.
 ```
 sudo apt install build-essential sudo apt install ffmpeg